franzos/url-orm-query/README.md

 1. Find options: https://typeorm.io/find-options
 2. Query builder: https://typeorm.io/select-query-builder

-Option 1 is more convinient but does not support querying JSONB: https://github.com/typeorm/typeorm/issues/2256
+Option 1 is more convinient but does not support querying JSONB: https://github.com/typeorm/typeorm/issues/2256.
+I generally recommend to use 2 - the Query builder.

 Frontent: